-Obama has relied on a new and controversial interpretation of his Constitutional power to make four recess appointments even though the Senate is technically in pro forma sessions.
-Obama did this because the Senate Minority used the Senate rules to prevent these individual from getting a confirmation vote.
-The Senate Republicans prevented a vote not because they have a problem with the nominees’ qualifications but as a way to effectively stop the enforcement of laws they don’t have the power to repeal.
+Obama has relied on a new and controversial interpretation of his Constitutional power to make four recess appoints even thought the Senate is technically in pro forma sessions.
+Obama did this because the Senate Minority used the Senate rules to prevent these individuals from getting a confirmation vote.
+The Senate Republicans prevented a vote not because they have a problem with the nominee’s qualifications, but as a way to effectively stop the enforcement of laws they don’t have the power to repeal.
 From Obama’s speech Yesterday:

 So what’s the problem, you might ask.
 The only reason Republicans in the Senate have blocked Richard is because they don’t agree with the law that set up a consumer watchdog in the first place.
 They want to weaken the law.
 They want to water it down.
 And by the way, a lot of folks in the financial industry have poured millions of dollars to try to water it down.

 While it might make sense for the president to use this kind of extreme hardball tactic if it is literally the only way for him to execute his duty to effectively run the government and enforce the laws of this nation, I’m disappointed by this move because Obama and the Senate Democrats have a much better way and clearly constitutional way to deal with this.